Healthdirect Free Australian health advice you can count on.

 Resources and support

-• If you or someone you know are finding it difficult to manage issues as a result of drug use, use healthdirect’s Symptom Checker to get advice on when to seek professional help.
+If you (or someone you know) are finding it hard to manage issues related to drug use.
+You can try healthdirect's Symptom Checker to get advice on when to seek professional help.

 Learn more here about the development and quality assurance of healthdirect content.